eligosource/eventsourced/README.md

     // replay event messages for that processor individually extension.replay(id => if (id == processorId) Some(0) else None)

 A call to `replay` can be omitted if a processor did not journal any event message in previous application runs.
 Channels can be activated individually with the `deliver(channelId: Int)` method.
-Whatever `EventsourcingExtension` methods applications use to recover state of event-sourced applications, they must ensure that processor ids and channel ids are consistently used across application runs.

 ### Await processing